akshayKhot/akshayKhot.github.io/_posts/2021-7-6-calling-shell-commands-from-ruby.md

 tags: ruby
 ---

+Frequently we want to run shell commands or interact with the operating system from the programming language.
 Here're a few different ways to run shell commands from Ruby.
+Which one do you prefer?

 `command` (backticks)